-- Remove the oil filter and let the remaining oil drain out. - 4.
-Install a new filter according to instructions on or with the filter.
+- 3. Remove the oil filter and let the remaining oil drain out. - Install a new filter according to the instructions on or with the filter. - Reinstall the drain bolt with a new washer and tighten it securely.
+Refill the engine with the recommended oil, to the upper mark on the dipstick.